HyperviewHQ/hyperview_docs/documentation/asset-management/topics/bulk-actions.rst

 ========================
 Performing a bulk action
 ========================
-The user experience of performing a bulk action is virtually identical for most bulk actions (see Bulk Delete example below) except Update Lifecycle and Update Model (see below).
+The user experience of performing a bulk action is virtually identical (see Bulk Delete example below) except for Update Lifecycle and Update Model (see below).
 For all bulk actions, **only** the user who initiated it will receive an email notification if the "Receive email notification..." option was selected.

 .. note:: You can perform a bulk action against a maximum of 1,000 rows (spread across any number of pages in a multi-page grid).